 - As part of the tender process, all catering stands are asked to use only environmentally friendly packaging.

 - Traders are given recycling bags and advice on how to sort out the waste.
 The litter crews also patrol the stands continuously throughout the day and collect recycling bags, taking them back to recycling points.

-- Litter pickers will patrol the prom area throughout the entirety of the event and the rubbish collected will be sorted for recycling.
+- Litter pickers will patrol the prom area and beach throughout the entirety of the event and the rubbish collected will be sorted for recycling.